 Traditionally, companies have a dedicated staging environment to host the application for testing new features.
 There are a few significant downsides to this dedicated staging environment, like the expense of its upkeep and the rigidity of its developer experience.
 Rather than having an idle environment that provides nothing while costing something, it’s more efficient to spin up environments when they’re needed, terminate them when they’re not, and provide a lot more flexibility and room for innovation for your developers at the same time.

-These *ephemeral environments* are a growing trend, so let’s take a closer look at how exactly it can improve developer experience for your team.
+Let’s take a closer look at how exactly ephemeral environments can improve developer experience for your team.
 And, as there’s little benefit in adopting a practice that costs an engineering team more time, we’ll discuss how to automate them as well.

 What are ephemeral environments?